 Dr. Bryan Rindfleisch

 In this course, we will explore the Indigenous cultures of North America from the pre-Columbian era to the present day.
-We will consider the collective experience of the Indigenous Peoples of North America – “Indians” – while also appreciating the complexities that made, and continue to make, each Indigenous Peoples and cultures distinct from one another.
-This class will also focus on the themes of colonization and decolonization, settler colonialism, cultural inclusivity, violence and intimacy, removal and survivance, assimilation and allotment, along with sovereignty and self-determination.
-Altogether these themes provide the core narrative for a history of Indigenous America, as this class also grapples with contemporary issues related to Native Peoples and histories, the most recent being the Standing Rock protests (#NoDAPL).
+In particular, we will consider the collective experience of Native Peoples – “Indians” – while also appreciating the complexities that made, and continue to make, each indigenous people and culture distinct from one another.
+This class will also focus on the themes of colonization and decolonization, settler colonialism, cultural inclusivity, violence and intimacy, removal and “survivance,” assimilation and allotment, along with sovereignty and self-determination.
+Altogether these themes provide the core narrative for a history of indigenous America.
+In addition, this class will grapple with contemporary issues related to Native mascots, treaties, casinos, cultural representation, and more.

 HIST 3297—World War II